 The illuminated part continues to grow into a Waxing Gibbous Moon, until 14 to 15 days into the cycle, we see the entire face of the Moon lit up at Full Moon.

-The illuminated part then gradually shrinks into a Waning Gibbous Moon, and when it reaches Third Quarter, the opposite half from the First Quarter is illuminated.
+The illuminated part then gradually shrinks into a Waning Gibbous Moon, and when it reaches the Third Quarter, the opposite half from the First Quarter is illuminated.
 From there, it fades into a Waning Crescent Moon.
-Finally, the Moon disappears completely from view into another New Moon phase, only to reemerge and repeat this cycle over and over.
+Finally, the Moon disappears entirely from view into another New Moon phase, only to reemerge and repeat this cycle.

 No Gibbous Moon in Calendars

 There is no symbol for the Waxing Gibbous Moon in calendars as it is an intermediate Moon phase.
-Only the 4 primary phases are shown in calendars with the following symbols:
+Only the four primary phases are shown in calendars with the following symbols:

 = New Moon = First Quarter = Full Moon = Third Quarter